1720 Deerfield Island Park, Deerfield Beach, FL 33441

 A free boat shuttle transports park patrons from the dock at Sullivan Park to the island on the hour from 10 a.m. to 3 p.m. on weekends only.
 The last shuttle returning to the mainland departs the island at 4:30 p.m.
 Minors must be accompanied by parent/guardian to ride the shuttle.
 The shuttle is dependent on weather conditions, so please call Quiet Waters Park at 954-357-5100 to confirm the shuttle is operating if the weather looks questionable.

-Intracoastal Dock: A new 170-foot-long dock is now open Saturdays and Sundays from 10 a.m. to 5 p.m. on a first-come, first-served basis for park visitors who travel by boat.
+A 170-foot-long dock is open Saturdays and Sundays from 9 a.m. to 5 p.m. on a first-come, first-served basis for park visitors who travel by boat.
 Docking is not permitted during the week, and overnight mooring is not allowed.

-Nature Trails: The island has two main trails.
-The half-mile Coquina Trail, which includes an observation platform overlooking the Intracoastal Waterway, explores the eastern side of the island, meandering through what was once a pineland.
-The three-quarter-mile Mangrove Trail, which includes a 1,600-foot boardwalk, passes through a mangrove swamp along the park's western shore.
+The half-mile Coquina Trail, which includes an observation platform overlooking the Intracoastal Waterway, explores the eastern side of the island, meandering through what was once a pineland but is now a tropical coastal hammock.

-School Groups: This natural area abounds with learning opportunities for students of all ages.
+This natural area abounds with learning opportunities for students of all ages.
 From outdoor laboratory experiments to group learning exercises, we can ensure that students receive the information they need while having a fun experience.
-Come explore our natural areas.
+To receive a copy of our field trip guide, contact us at NaturalAreas@broward.org.

-Other picnic tables and grills are located along the boardwalk and are available on a first-come, first-served basis.
+Picnic tables and grills are available on a first-come, first-served basis.

 Early in the island's history there were suggestions that it be made the site of a field laboratory for studies of beach erosion, but nothing came of the idea.
 Between 1954 and 1965, according to the Boca Raton Historical Society, there was a struggle between Palm Beach and Broward counties over the title to the land.
 Although Broward ultimately won, the island's fate was far from settled.
 A group calling itself the Society for the Preservation of Capone Island fought plans to develop the property as a park, recommending instead that it be maintained as a passive bird and wildlife sanctuary, and there was additional resistance from a developer who claimed, unsuccessfully, that he had held an option on the tract since 1952.